spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 ### Deploy the Stream

 Click on the arrow head icon to deploy the stream.
 This will take you to the Deploy Stream page from where you may enter additional deployment properties.

+**NOTE** If you are deploying the stream on `local` environment, you need to set a unique value for the `server.port` application property for each application so that they can use different port on `local`.

-For this example we don't need any additional properties, so just select `Deploy stream`.
+select `Deploy stream`.

 ![Stream created](images/SCDF-stream-created.png)